Women Lead Differently … And That Is A Good Thing

 It may seem at times that women have an uncanny ability to read minds!
-It is because to some degree they do.
-Throughout the history of civilization, the general role of women has been to create and nurture the extended family unit.
+It is because, to some degree, they do.
+Throughout the history of civilisation, the general role of women has been to create and nurture the extended family unit.
 The gift of this role is a highly developed innate ability to pick up and interpret the minute social and emotional cues that we give off.

 5. Networking and Collaboration

 You only need to attend a women’s networking event to see the power of women coming together to network and collaborate.
 Women enjoy working together for the greater good and see the power and the results that come from working cohesively together through a network of supportive connections.

 Men, on the other hand, tend to focus on achieving power through rising to the top and value their rank and status.
 Men tend to be more competitive and focus on “winning”, while women tend to be more inclusive and supportive.